 The word slack means to "hesitate, linger, delay."
 It carries the idea of loitering or loafing.
 God is not unfaithful concerning His promises.
+God keeps all His promises.
+God will fulfill His promise, it is a guarantee.
 He is not loafing around with nothing to do.
 Some of the scoffers apparently were saying the delay in Christ’s return was evidence that God made a promise He can’t keep.
 Peter rebuts by suggesting that instead of the delay being evidence of God’s unfaithfulness, it’s evidence of His mercy.

 Longsuffering means to suffer long.
 In contrast to God’s being slow to keep His promise, Peter asserts that He’s actually “patient with you.”
 However, God’s patience isn’t without redemptive motive.
-He’s patient, Peter says, because He’s “not wanting any to perish but all to come to repentance.”
+We see that God has great patience and is longsuffering.
+He is patient.
+God loves and cares for us despite our sin, rebellion, and rejection.
+This is the very reason He sent Christ to save us.
+He loves and cares for us, He’s not wanting any to perish but all to come to repentance.

-Today is the last day of 2019.
-An old year is soon to be ousted while a new year is appointed.
+Today is the last day of 2022.
+2022 is soon to be ousted while 2023 is appointed.
 There will be celebrations all around the world.
 Beneath all the hype there is an important lesson that we can learn.
 Think for a minute.
-What if this really was your last day?
-Not of the month.
-Not of the year.
-What if this was the last day of your life?
+What if this really is your last day?
+Not of the month; not of the year.
+What if this is the last day of your life?
 Each day for Christ ought to be lived as if it were our last.

 Question to Consider:

 How would you want to be remembered?